jimhigson/oboe.js/writing/main/3_Background.md

 been drawn.

-One weakness of this inspection model is that, once much code is written to interogate models in this way, the interface of the model becomes increasingly expensive to change as the code making the inspections becomes more tightly coupled with the thing that it is inspecting.
+One weakness of this inspection model is that, once much code is written to interrogate models in this way, the interface of the model becomes increasingly expensive to change as the code making the inspections becomes more tightly coupled with the thing that it is inspecting.
 Taking the above example, if the model were later refactored such that